Step-by-Step Guide for Connecting PEX to Copper

 Mastered in a Minute: Sweat adapters create a solid connection between copper and PEX supply lines.

-Transitioning from copper to PEX is a common thing to do when adding new supply lines to an existing home.
+Connecting PEX to copper is a common thing to do when adding new supply lines to an existing home.
 Sweat adapters make this transition simple.

 Female sweat adapters come in many varieties for different kinds of PEX fitting systems (check out the article “Connecting PEX Plumbing” for a rundown of the major PEX fitting systems ).
 These adapters are soldered—or “sweated”—onto the copper tubing, allowing for a solid connection between the copper and the PEX.
 Here we’ll use an adapter designed to transition from copper to a PEX crimp connection.